matsubo/webrtc-translate/README.md

 A real-time voice translation web application that converts Japanese speech to text and translates it to multiple languages instantly.

+TODO: Did not work on Brave, macOS.
+Worked on Safari, macOS.

 ## Features